Problems with your hips are not just for people who need hip replacements.

 Many wand models also have various attachments which can be used for a variety of types of stimulation.

-If you or a partner enjoys penetration and G-spot stimulation, insertable attachments like the Doxy G-Spot attachment.
+If you or a partner enjoys penetration and G-spot stimulation, insertable wand attachments like the Doxy G-spot attachment.
 If you or your partner have a difficult time providing a hand job for a person with a penis, a masturbation sleeve attachment can be very helpful.

 Make sure to add lubricant to the sleeve to improve the sensation and prevent the sleeve from tugging on skin while being used.

 There is an enormous selection of remote-controlled and app-based toys for all genders.
-These toys can be controlled with a small, handheld remote or through an app on a cell phone.
+These remote-controlled vibrators and app-compatible vibrators can be controlled with a small, handheld remote or through an app on a cell phone.

-Wearable sex toys and most remote controlled cock rings can be worn without any pain on the hips whatsoever.
+Also, wearable vibrators and most vibrating cock rings can be worn without any pain on the hips whatsoever.

 Cock rings fit over the shaft of the penis and rest at its base.
 They can help people keep erections by assisting to keep the blood in an erection longer than it would stay without one.